red-gate/web-kata/kata3.md

 3. Filter products in the `render` method based on filter input.
     * you could do [filter with javascript array object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) or [filter with underscore](http://underscorejs.org/#filter) to do this.

-### Show / Hide products:
+### Show / Hide products

 The idea is to have products be collapsible.

 1. Change the `Product` component so that descriptions are not shown.
     * do this by checking a product state property (for example: `showDescription`)
     * a very common pattern in React is [conditional rendering](https://facebook.github.io/react/docs/conditional-rendering.html), here are some examples: